Tour Dates | New Leaves CD | |

 Johnny got a phone call from the local night club owner

-Would he like to play the night times and get the people dancing
+the night times and get the people dancing

 They'd be singing his song